feaselkl/Classification-With-Naive-Bayes/PITCHME.md

 ### Calculating Values -- Words

-Calculate `$P(threw|Baseball)$` --> count how many times "threw" appears in Baseball texts, divided by the number of words in Baseball texts.
+Calculate `$P(threw|Baseball)$` => count how many times "threw" appears in Baseball texts, divided by the number of words in Baseball texts.

 The answer here is `$\dfrac{1}{18}$`.

+---

+### Calculating Values -- Missing Words

-But what about the word "the"?
-It doesn't appear in any of the baseball texts, so it would have a result of 0 because it was never seen before in the Baseball texts.
+What about the word "the"?
+It doesn't appear in any of the baseball texts, so it would have a result of `$\dfrac{0}{18}$`.

-Remember that we multiply all of the word probabilities together, so a single 0 leads us to a probability of 0%.
+Because we multiply all of the word probabilities together, a single 0 leads us to a total probability of 0%.

 But you're liable to see new words, so this isn't a good solution.

 ---